 As you might imagine, security is at the top of the features that you should be looking into when searching for a reliable exchange platform, no matter if you’re reading through Uphold reviews or any others.

 Is Uphold safe and legit, fundamentally?
-Yes, it is - the platform is very meticulous about the security features that it applies across the board and lacks any experience with major hacks or security breaches.
+Yes, it is - the platform is very meticulous about the security features it applies across the board and has no experience with major hacks or security breaches.

 User fund-wise, as stated earlier, you may choose to store your cryptocurrency assets in Uphold storage options.
 While they will always be accessible, at the same time, Uphold claims that the majority of its users’ funds are kept offline in cold storage devices.